lohyenshen/Yuu-Tube/README.md

 - Password:           wix1002

 #To initialize all tables required in MySQL
-- run "SQL_code\create all tables.txt" in MySQL
+- run SQL_code\create all tables.txt in MySQL